top of page

 • Whether claimed benefits are speculative or unsupported

 We regularly represent clients in NIW RFE and NOID responses, with particular focus on discretionary analysis, credibility, feasibility, and the totality of the circumstances.
+For our broader approach to these matters, see our RFE and NOID Defense and Response Services.

 Timing, Strategy, and Planning

 Early strategic planning is critical in EB-2 NIW cases.
 The way an endeavor is framed, documented, and supported at the outset can significantly affect adjudication outcomes and reduce the likelihood of discretionary RFEs or denials.
+By the time an RFE arrives, much of what could have been built into the petition cannot easily be retrofitted.

-Consultation and Case Evaluation
+Consultation and Free Case Evaluation

 If you are considering filing an EB-2 National Interest Waiver petition, or if you have received an RFE or NOID in an existing NIW case, you may request a case-specific consultation to evaluate eligibility, evidentiary strategy, and discretionary risks.